- Expand/Collapse Overview

 Three AEA data sets are available:

 - Air emissions accounts by industry and households (NACE Rev. 2) (env_ac_ainah_r2): this data set reports the emissions of greenhouse gases and air pollutants broken down by 64 industries (according to NACE Rev. 2) plus households.
 Complete data starts from reference year 2008.

 - Air emissions accounts totals bridging to emission inventory totals (env_ac_aibrid_r2): this data set reports the differences between AEA national totals and the totals derived from national emission inventories.
 Complete data starts from reference year 2008.

-- Emissions of greenhouse gases and air pollutants induced by final use of CPA08 products (input-output analysis) (env_ac_io10): this data set includes model-based estimates of 'carbon footprints' and footprints of other pollutants; only for aggregated EU-28; data starts from reference year 2010.
+- Emissions of greenhouse gases and air pollutants induced by final use of CPA08 products (input-output analysis) (env_ac_io10): this data set includes model-based estimates of 'carbon footprints' and footprints of other pollutants; only for aggregated EU; data starts from reference year 2008.
 These footprints represent what is emitted both in the country and abroad to produce the final goods and services that are used within the country.
 This data set uses so-called input-output-modelling.
-Eurostat will soon provide related methodological guidance and IT-tools on its Environment – methodology website.
+Eurostat provides related methodological guidance and IT-tools on its Environment – methodology website.